 HDLC Optional Functions Aircraft and ground stations that desire to use UI frames to exchange data should indicate support for UI frames in the HDLC optional functions XID public parameter, specifically bit “c” described by Table 4-2A and Table 4-2B in Attachment 4.

 Addressing An aircraft station should use the ground station broadcast address of a particular DSP as the destination address of a downlink UI frame used to exchange data.
-Additionally, an aircraft should accept all uplink UI frames from the DSP with which it desires to communicate, regardless of the specific ground station (source) address.
+Additionally, an aircraft should accept all uplink UI frames addressed to it from the DSP with which it desires to communicate, regardless of the specific ground station (source) address.
 Section 7.4.3 contains additional detail.

 UI Frames Support A ground station indicates support for exchanging data (AOA packets for ACARS, VDL 8208 packets for ATN, and/or VDL IP packets for IPS) using UI frames via the UI frames support parameter in its GSIF.
 In particular, the DSP should use bit 1 to indicate whether it supports AOA packets in UI frames (0 = no, 1 = yes), bit 2 to indicate whether it supports VDL 8208 packets in UI frames (0 = no, 1 = yes), and bit 3 to indicate whether it supports VDL IP packets in UI frames (0 = no, 1 = yes).

-Network Layer Protocol Identification Aircraft and ground stations that generate a UI frame containing one of the various packet types should generate the packets as follows for encapsulation in the UI frame: for an AOA packet, precede the ACARS block with an IPI of 0xFF and an EIPI of 0xFF (to indicate that ACARS is the network layer protocol per ARINC Specification 618); for a VDL 8208 packet, precede the CLNP PDU with the packet formatting defined by ISO 8208; and for a VDL IP packet, precede the IP packet with an IPI of 0x8E but no EIPI (to indicate that IPv6 is the network layer protocol per ISO 9577:1999(E) Annex C).
+Network Layer Protocol Identification Aircraft and ground stations that generate a UI frame containing one of the various packet types should generate the packets as follows for encapsulation in the UI frame: a) for an AOA packet, precede the ACARS block with an IPI of 0xFF and an EIPI of 0xFF (to indicate that ACARS is the network layer protocol per ARINC Specification 618); b) for a VDL 8208 packet, precede the CLNP PDU with an IPI of TBD and no EIPI (to indicate that CLNP (ISO 8473) is the network layer protocol per ISO 9577:1999(E) Annex C) and packet data formatting defined by ISO 8208; c) for a VDL IP packet, precede the IP packet with an IPI of 0x8E but no EIPI (to indicate that IPv6 is the network layer protocol per ISO 9577:1999(E) Annex C).
 Appendix G contains additional detail.

 Frequency Management Frequency acquisition and recovery remain the same for connectionless VDL Mode 2 as for connection-oriented VDL Mode 2, although AVLC-level downlinks (and uplink responses) are necessary to establish and maintain communications for connectionless VDL Mode 2.